Brasilito, Costa Rica is an excellent beach town in Guanacaste for a relaxing beach vacation.

-Brasilito, Costa Rica is an excellent beach town in Guanacaste for a relaxing beach vacation.
 With an authentic Costa Rican town feel, Brasilito offers a low key atmosphere and serves as a great anchor location to other destinations.

 Let us help you plan your visit to Brasilito in this guide.
-Click the section to skip to it below.

 Location and Directions

-Brasilito is 62 kilometers (39 miles) from Liberia International Airport, about a 1 hour drive and it is 259 kilometers (161 miles) from San Jose International Airport, about a 4 hour drive.
+Brasilito is 259 kilometers (161 miles) from San Jose International Airport, about a 4.5 hour drive.

-Driving directions from Liberia Airport to Brasilito
+Driving Directions from Guanacaste Airport to Brasilito

 You can use GPS apps like Google Maps and Waze to get to Brasilito.

-The road is completely paved so a 4×4 is not required to get to Brasilito.
-If your GPS leads you to take Route 911 Monkey Trail, you can take this route during the day time.
-This is a mountain road with two river crossings so we recommend to drive this route only during the day.
-To avoid the rivers, you can cross The Congo Trail by paying a small fee to enter their property.
+However, if your GPS leads you to take Route 911 Monkey Trail, we recommend to only take this route during the day (before 6 PM).
+This is a windy mountain road with two river crossings so we recommend to drive this route only during the day.

 Bus